danielokoruwa111-lang/Customer_Complaint_Analysis/README.md

 ```
 ![Average_Response_Time_By_Submission_Channels](images/AverageResponseTimeBySubmissionChannels.PNG)

+**Insight**

+Complaints submitted via email have the highest rate of non-timely responses (5.95), indicating a need to improve response times for email inquiries.

 **5. What are the top 3 issues the consumers disputed the most?**

 For analysis, I used the below: